Car Shakes When Going Over 60 MPH? Here’s Why

 5. Axles

-Seek professional help to ensure it gets fixed for good.
+Seek professional assistance to ensure it gets fixed for good.
 Encourage the mechanic to take the car for a road test to feel for the issue themselves, too.

 Although it might be unsettling and, yes, must be fixed as soon as possible, the problem should be controllable.
 It’s comparatively inexpensive in most situations, too.